 Questions to ask ourselves during our evaluations:

 Are we modifying the diet due oral factors or pharyngeal issues that we cannot see at the bedside?
 Are we modifying the diet based on physiological problems that we saw on an instrumental evaluation?
 Regular solids take more effort to chew, may cause fatigue, and may cause choking if the bolus is swallowed before adequate mastication and oral preparation to make the bolus swallow ready.
 Therefore, some diet modifications may be helpful, but “there is very little literature specifically about texture modified food used for the management of dysphagia,” per Steele.

 According to Steele, there is evidence in literature that thickening liquid can help prevent aspiration of a thin liquid, but there is also evidence that there is a level that is “too thick.”
 There is also evidence that when technicians thicken by sight, the liquid tends to be thicker than the target.
 If we thicken the bolus too much, and the patient has significant pharyngeal dysphagia, are we causing increased pharyngeal residue?
 We do not know the answer to this question if we are recommending a thickened liquid based on a bedside swallowing evaluation without an instrumental exam.

-Some pureed textures may also be too thick.
-Steele noted that if we adequately masticate and prepare a solid bolus until it is “swallow-ready,” what we send to the pharynx is quite similar in texture (the exception is bread – read below).
+Some pureed textures may also be too thick and sticky.
+Steele noted that if we adequately masticate and prepare a solid bolus until it is “swallow-ready,” what we send to the pharynx is quite similar in texture to a puree.
+(The exception is bread – keep reading.)
 I once had a patient in her 90’s who had significant trouble clearing a pureed bolus through her upper esophageal sphincter (UES) due to a chronic cricopharyngeal dysfunction; she said she would be the blender instead and pulverize the food in her mouth.
 This strategy plus her piecemeal swallows worked better than a pureed bolus swallowed all at once.
 However, we will not know what truly works unless we see it in action using an instrumental swallowing evaluation.